 Your booking is safe with Virgin Holidays

-Only from Virgin Holidays, this hotel offers guests a brand new standard of luxury.
 Overlooking the calm waters and white sands of Prospect Bay, it's the perfect place to simply kick back and enjoy some serious rest and relaxation.
-The tranquil adults-only spa area is where you can take advantage of your complimentary spa treatment (at least one per guest per 7 night stay, amounts vary dependent on room category booked) for every guest aged 16 years and over per 7-night stay.
+The tranquil adults-only spa area is where you can take advantage of your complimentary spa treatment (at least one per guest per 7 night stay, amounts vary dependent on room category booked) for every guest aged 16 years and over.
 It also boasts a large freeform swimming pool to laze by and private garden dotted with deluxe 4-poster beds.
-When it comes to dining, you’re spoilt for choice, with 3 restaurants to choose from.

 Olivers restaurant: during the day (10.00am-5.00pm daily expect Sun) Oliver’s offers lighter deli-style choices, including; sandwiches, Paninis, salads, muffins, other bakery items, specialty coffees, fresh fruit juices and smoothies.
 4 evenings a week, Oliver’s offers a new Tapas tasting menu which showcases a selection of small delicacies, served over four styled courses.
-Guests may choice to dine either in Oliver’s air-conditioned restaurant open for dinner only, which offers an array of Italian cuisine.
-Seascape overlooks the ocean and is open daily for breakfast, lunch and dinner (5 nights a week), serving a variety of international cuisine featuring both buffet and à la carte options; Feast (over 16 years) is situated in the spa area for dinner only, which offers an array of Asian Pacific cuisine, with fresh fish and innovative fusion dishes (some dishes have a local supplement).
+Guests may choice to dine either in Oliver’s air-conditioned restaurant or be served dinner al-fresco on the deck terrace which overlooks the sea.
+Seascape restaurant overlooks the ocean and is open daily for breakfast, lunch and dinner (5 nights a week), serving a variety of international cuisine featuring both buffet and à la carte options; East (over 16 years) is situated in the spa area for dinner only, which offers an array of Asian Pacific cuisine, with fresh fish and innovative fusion dishes (some dishes have a local supplement).
 A choice of 2 restaurants will be open nightly for your dining pleasure.
-With 3 different bars, opening at various times in the day, there's even waiter service on the beach!
-24-hour room service (limited menu between 11.00pm–7.00am).
-The After hours bar is open from 9.30pm–1.30am.
+With 2 different bars, opening at various times in the day, there's even waiter service on the beach!
+Pantry for self-service tea and coffee.
+Room service available in selected room categories.

 2 swimming pools, including 1 in the adults-only spa area (16 years and above).
-Snorkelling, kayaking and sailing (must be experienced) yoga, meditation, Tai Chi, Pilates, aqua aerobics, aerobics and salsa dancing.
-2 free spa treatments per guest aged 16 years and over per 7-night stay including basic facials, massages, aromatherapy treatments, manicure, pedicure and water treatments.
-In the Ocean House there is an adults games room and library with after-hours bar.
+Snorkelling, kayaking and sailing (must be experienced).
+The following activities or classes are new and available from 01 May 2015: paddle-boards, windsurfing, Yoga, Pilates, Zumba, aerobics, meditation, body stretch, Thai Chi, kickboxing, aquacise, painting classes* and morning beach walks.
+In the Ocean House there is an adults games room and library.
 The spa area is an attractive adults-only facility (for guests aged 16 years and over) with a large freeform swimming pool.
 Outside there are deluxe 4-poster day beds on which to relax and beyond is a shady garden for yoga and meditation.
 From May 2015 diving is included in selected room types or available at a local charge.
 Free intro dive for all beginners.
 From May 2015 free fishing trip subject to availability and weather conditions.

 Live entertainment 5 nights a week.
 Weekly barbecue.

 English newspaper available in reception.
-Virgin Holidays Concierge Lounge on site.
 Free WiFi Internet access in public areas.

 Please Note: Rollaway beds are available on request.
 Lounge area is lost when adding extra beds to the Superior Oceanfront Rooms.